-Nordstrom is a textbook example of a brand that does just that.
+Nordstrom is a textbook example of how brands can use traditional and digital channels together.
 Whether in store or online, Nordstrom focuses on the customer, giving them what they want, when they want it, and making everything visible to the consumer.
-Nordstrom shoppers receive above-and-beyond customer service in store and online, free shipping and returns all the time and you can buy something online and have it shipped to your home or to the nearest store to pick up.
+Nordstrom shoppers receive exceptional customer service in store and online, free shipping and returns all the time and you can buy something online and have it shipped to your home or to the nearest store to pick up.
+This was built into their strategy even before the events of 2020.
 The user experience is seamless across Nordstrom’s digital and physical channels.
 It even encourages social interaction while customers shop in-store.

-What’s the customer journey?
+1. What’s the customer journey?